va3c/viewer/va3c-viewer-html5/readme.md

 ### UI Features
 * Display enables pan, rotate and zoom with pointing device
 * Full-screen display with translucent menu
-* Menu is iconizable and draggable
+* Menu is iconizable and dragable
 * Menu has accordion feature
 * Set background to random gradient or random color or selected color